Hhanuska/tf2-unusual-list/README.md

 Creating the complete list takes a long time, because there is a limit on the amount of requests we can make, therefore a pre-made list is included.

-## getEverything(delay, useSave)
+## getEverything(delay, list)

 Async function to create the list of unusuals based on https://backpack.tf/unusuals.
-Saves the list in ```./files/allUnusuals.json```.

 delay - Specify the time between each request (in ms) to avoid getting IP banned.
 Default 10000 ms.

-useSave - Set to true if you already have a list of possible unusual item names.
-This list gets saved the first time you run this function.
-Useful if you want to use your own list of item names, instead of all items.
+list - Optional.
+An array of item names, if omitted, get all items that can be Unusuals and use that as the list

-## getUnusuals(useSave)
+## getUnusuals()

 Async function to create a list of item names that can be unusuals based on https://backpack.tf/unusuals.
-Saves the list it ```./files/possibleUnusuals.json```.

-useSave - Set to true to read the saved file, instead of creating a new one.

 ## getEffects(item)